rij12/csa/README.md

 you don't expose sensitive information to the world.

 This information is used in the initializer: config/initializers/twitter.rb.

+There is a simple REST client under the rest_client folder.
+This only supports the manipulation of user accounts.

 Running in SSL mode
 -------------------